 5. Embrace cloud-based project management tools

 Consider using online technology tools to keep projects, tasks, individuals’ deliverables, and timelines in one central place.
-Updated in real-time, cloud-based project management and collaboration software helps to ensure that all of your team members can see where projects stand.
+Updated in real-time, cloud-based project management and collaboration software help ensure that all your team members can see where projects stand.
 They provide 24/7 visibility of projects and tasks, completion status, project files, user notes, and more.

 The ideal platform for your business will depend on your company’s needs, size, and budget.